awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 **Availability Zone rebalancing**

 After certain actions occur, your Auto Scaling group can become unbalanced between Availability Zones\.
 Amazon EC2 Auto Scaling compensates by rebalancing the Availability Zones\.
 The following actions can lead to rebalancing activity:
-+ You change the Availability Zones for your group\.
++ You change the Availability Zones associated with your Auto Scaling group\.
-+ You explicitly terminate or detach instances and the group becomes unbalanced\.
++ You explicitly terminate or detach instances or place instances in standby, and then the group becomes unbalanced\.
-+ An Availability Zone that previously had insufficient capacity recovers and has additional capacity available\.
++ An Availability Zone that previously had insufficient capacity recovers and now has additional capacity\.
 + An Availability Zone that previously had a Spot price above your maximum price now has a Spot price below your maximum price\.

-When rebalancing, Amazon EC2 Auto Scaling launches new instances before terminating the old ones, so that rebalancing does not compromise the performance or availability of your application\.
+When rebalancing, Amazon EC2 Auto Scaling launches new instances before terminating the earlier ones\.
+This way, rebalancing does not compromise the performance or availability of your application\.

-Because Amazon EC2 Auto Scaling attempts to launch new instances before terminating the old ones, being at or near the specified maximum capacity could impede or completely halt rebalancing activities\.
-To avoid this problem, the system can temporarily exceed the specified maximum capacity of a group by a 10 percent margin \(or by a 1\-instance margin, whichever is greater\) during a rebalancing activity\.
-The margin is extended only if the group is at or near maximum capacity and needs rebalancing, either because of user\-requested rezoning or to compensate for zone availability issues\.
+Because Amazon EC2 Auto Scaling attempts to launch new instances before terminating the earlier ones, being at or near the specified maximum capacity could impede or completely halt rebalancing activities\.

+To avoid this problem, the system can temporarily exceed the specified maximum capacity of a group during a rebalancing activity\.
+It can do so by a margin of 10 percent or one instance, whichever is greater\.
+The margin is extended only if the group is at or near maximum capacity and needs rebalancing\.
+This can happen because of user\-requested rezoning, or to compensate for zone availability issues\.
 The extension lasts only as long as needed to rebalance the group \(typically a few minutes\)\.

 **Capacity Rebalancing**

-You can enable Capacity Rebalancing for your Auto Scaling groups when using Spot Instances\.
-When you turn on Capacity Rebalancing, Amazon EC2 Auto Scaling attempts to launch a Spot Instance whenever Amazon EC2 notifies that a Spot Instance is at an elevated risk of interruption\.
-After launching a new instance, it then terminates an old instance\.
-For more information, see [Use Capacity Rebalancing to handle Amazon EC2 Spot Interruptions](ec2-auto-scaling-capacity-rebalancing.md)\.
+You can turn on Capacity Rebalancing for your Auto Scaling groups when using Spot Instances\.
+This lets Amazon EC2 Auto Scaling attempt to launch a Spot Instance whenever Amazon EC2 reports that a Spot Instance is at an elevated risk of interruption\.
+After launching a new instance, it then terminates an earlier instance\.
+For more information, see [Use Capacity Rebalancing to handle Amazon EC2 Spot interruptions](ec2-auto-scaling-capacity-rebalancing.md)\.